 7. Lung Ann Refreshments (隆安茶室)

 This is a traditional Chinese-style coffee shop, which sell traditional soft-boil eggs, toast and coffee set, satays and teochew noodle.
 The thick coffee is not overly sweetened and goes well with the kaya (sweet coconut jam) toasts.
-The breads are lightly toasted and the softness are still there.
+The breads are lightly toasted and the softness are still retained.
 Truly traditional.

 8. Geographer Cafe (地理学家)